Star Wars Galaxies Chronicles

 iconic roles

-The NGE’s goals in the wake of World of Warcraft was to give the existing professions a more ‘iconic’ feel that would resemble the archetypal smuggler, bounty hunter, Jedi, and so on.
+The NGE’s goal in the wake of World of Warcraft was to give the existing professions a more ‘iconic’ feel that would resemble the archetypal smuggler, bounty hunter, Jedi, and so on.
 It was a pursuit to be ‘epic’ for all the wrong reasons.

-The Combat Upgrade (CU) and New Game Enchancement (NGE)
+The Combat Upgrade (CU) and New Game Enchancement (NGE) Expansions

-To summarize what later happened in the game’s history, SOE implemented two major changes in 2005.
-The Combat Upgrade (CU) and the New Game Enhancement (NGE).
+To summarize what later happened in the game’s history, SOE implemented two major changes in 2005the Combat Upgrade (CU) and the New Game Enhancement (NGE).
 They simplified combat mechanics and reduced the number of playable professions to just a handful of “iconic” classes.
-They also made Jedi a starting-class.
+They also made Jedi a starting class.
 Perhaps it was SOE’s response to World of Warcraft, which was taking the world by storm and popularizing the MMORPG genre.

 I felt a great disturbance in the Force, as if millions of voices suddenly cried out in terror, and were suddenly silenced.
 I fear something terrible has happened.Obi-Wan Kenobi